Film: Jason X

-"Evil gets an upgrade."The tenth Friday the 13th film.After racking up well over two hundred murders, the United States government finally captures Jason Voorhees and puts him under lockdown.
+"Evil gets an upgrade."The tenth Friday the 13th film.
+And it's IN SPACE!After racking up well over two hundred murders, the United States government finally captures Jason Voorhees and puts him under lockdown.
 When all methods of execution (standard or otherwise) fail to kill him for good, the government decides to place Jason into cryogenic suspension until it can figure out what to do with him.
 Thanks to the interference (and general incompetence) of those who wished to keep him unfrozen and study his regenerative capabilities, Jason almost escapes captivity — but Rowan, the scientist in charge of deep-freezing the Crystal Lake Killer, manages to lock him up in a cryogenic chamber.
 Jason's murderous nature causes him to shove his machete through the chamber and into Rowan, which causes a leak in the chamber that ends up freezing both Jason and Rowan.Four hundred years later, a group of students from the spaceship Grendel find the frozen pair during an archaeological trip to the now-abandoned Earth and bring them on board.
 While the crew revives Rowan via future technology, Jason thaws out on his own during an autopsy.
 Once he gets up from the operating table, Jason starts killing everyone he can find — but the future has a few interesting twists in store for Mr. Voorhees...Jason X closes out the original Friday the 13th franchise continuity as started by the original Friday the 13th.
-From this point, it branched off into two different continuations: a series of comics from Avatar Press and a novel series by Black Flame (which also did the film's Novelization).
+From this point, it branched off into two different continuations:A series of comics from Avatar Press:Novelization):

 Jason X contains examples of the following tropes: